arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lorawan-regional-parameters/lorawan-regional-parameters.md

 ## Introduction

-In this tutorial, we will learn how to set up specific LoRa® regional parameters for the LoRa module (Murata CMWX1ZZABZ-078) of the [Arduino® MKR WAN 1310](https://store.arduino.cc/mkr-wan-1310) and [Arduino® MKR WAN 1300](https://store.arduino.cc/arduino-mkr-wan-1300-lora-connectivity-1414) boards.
+In this tutorial, we will learn how to set up specific LoRa® regional parameters for the LPWAN module (Murata CMWX1ZZABZ-078) of the [Arduino® MKR WAN 1310](https://store.arduino.cc/mkr-wan-1310) and [Arduino® MKR WAN 1300](https://store.arduino.cc/arduino-mkr-wan-1300-lora-connectivity-1414) boards.
 For doing this, we are going to use the [Arduino MKRWAN library](https://github.com/arduino-libraries/MKRWAN) functionalities.

 ### Goals

 - Learn LoRa®-based network protocol basics.
 - Learn about the [LoRa® Regional Parameters](https://lora-alliance.org/wp-content/uploads/2020/11/RP_2-1.0.2.pdf) specification.
-- Use the Arduino [MKRWAN library](https://github.com/arduino-libraries/MKRWAN) for setting up specific LoRa® regional parameters in the LoRa module (Murata CMWX1ZZABZ-078) of the [Arduino® MKR WAN 1310](https://store.arduino.cc/mkr-wan-1310) board.
+- Use the Arduino [MKRWAN library](https://github.com/arduino-libraries/MKRWAN) for setting up specific LoRa® regional parameters in the LPWAN module with LoRa® technology (Murata CMWX1ZZABZ-078) of the [Arduino® MKR WAN 1310](https://store.arduino.cc/mkr-wan-1310) board.

 ### Required Hardware and Software